zastrow/zastrow.co/src/content/uses.md

 updated: 2024-01-07
 ---

-Here are the stuff I use everyday to get my work done and manage my digital life.
+There are the things I use for work, hobbies, and managing my digital life.

 ## Hardware
 <dl>